rarylson/update-conf.py/CONTRIBUTING.md

 Contributing
 ============

 Contributions are always welcome.
-Every little help will be appreciated!
+And every little help will be appreciated!

 Furthermore, we love pull requests.
-Really!!!
+Really!!! :smile:

 However, to make your contribution more effective, we'll appreciate if you follow some guidelines.